vircadia/vircadia-native-core/INSTALLER.md

 ##### Amazon Linux 2 | .rpm

-1. Ensure you are using an Amazon Linux 2 system, here are the recommended specs:
+1. Ensure you are using an Amazon Linux 2 system.
+You will need many CPU cores to complete this process within a reasonable time.
+As an alternative to AWS EC2, you may use a [virtual machine](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/amazon-linux-2-virtual-machine.html).
+Here are the recommended specs:
     ```
     AWS EC2 Instance Type: C5a.4xlarge
-    CPU Cores: 16
+    Recommended CPU Cores: 16
     Minimum Disk Space: 40GB
     ```
 2. Update the system and install dependencies.